FabienPennequin/DoctrineExtensions-Taggable/README.md

 ### Implement the DoctrineExtensions\Taggable\Taggable interface.

 First, your entity must implement the `DoctrineExtensions\Taggable\Taggable` interface.
-Two methods in your entity must be written:
+Three methods in your entity must be written:

+ * `getResourceType()` must return an unique name for your entity model
  * `getResourceId()` must return an unique identifier for your entity
  * `getTags()` must return a doctrine collection (`Doctrine\Common\Collections\Collection`)